neilernst/ResearchSkillsUVic/resources/writing/writing.md

 ## Slides

+* Table stakes for writing in English are good grammar and spell-checking.
+Lots of papers get accepted with typos and grammatical errors, but why annoy the reviewer?
+* Paper engineering can take a long time.
+* I like the Schimel approach (see cheatsheet).

 - peer writing exercise: take the attached writing prompt and with a partner, improve the text for 5 minutes
+  - Find a paper you have read recently.
+Suggest improvements

 ## Readings (before class)